Solar energy

 Why don't we use solar energy all the time?

-Well, the biggest reason is that solar energy needs the sun, and the sun isn’t out 24 hours a day.
+Solar energy needs the sun, and the sun doesn't always shine.
 However, as technology improves and costs go down, energy companies are installing more solar energy gardens to generate clean, renewable energy.